 People

 From diverse professional backgrounds, our small core team found each other through a collective passion for regenerative farming.
-We are regularly joined by visiting facilitators and regenerative experts from the UK and around the world, who will help guide and support our course participants as they move towards regenerative systems.
+To deliver our training, research and consultancy we are regularly joined by visiting facilitators and regenerative experts from the UK and around the world.

 Clare Hill